Given their name, you probably believe that bed bugs primarily reside in bedrooms.

 This includes the neck, face, arms, legs, and other areas of the body with little hair.

-Bed bugs may bite you on your head if you’re bald, but otherwise, they’re unlikely to target the scalp or anywhere else on the body with hair (since it makes it more difficult to bite).
+Bed bugs may bite you on your head if you’re bald, but otherwise, they’re unlikely to target the scalp.

 Bed bugs also prefer cool environments, which means that they will simply bite their victims and head back to their hiding place to digest.